tsuru/tsuru/docs/apps/quickstart/python.rst

     remote:
     ######
     remote:
-    remote:  ---> Running pos-restart
+    remote:  ---> Running post-restart
     remote:
     ######

-So, tsuru parses a file called ``app.conf`` and runs ``pre-restart`` and ``pos-restart`` hooks. app.conf is a YAML file, that contains a list of commands that should run in pre-restart and pos-restart hooks.
+So, tsuru parses a file called ``app.conf`` and runs ``pre-restart`` and ``post-restart`` hooks. app.conf is a YAML file, that contains a list of commands that should run in pre-restart and post-restart hooks.
 Here is our example of app.conf:

 .. highlight:: yaml

 ::

-    pos-restart:
+    post-restart:
       - python manage.py syncdb --noinput
       - python manage.py migrate